kreshuklab/ADL4IA-2025/U-Net_exercises/README.md

 In the first two exercises we implement a CNN and data augmentation for image classification on the cifar dataset.
 The last exercise provides an introduction to image segmentation with a U-net to prepare us for the course and introduce a very important method for bioimage analysis.

-For the pytorch exercises, please use the `DL Course(Pytorch)` environment in BARD.
+For the exercises, please use the `pytorch` environment in BARD.
+Or you can use the environment yaml to create a suitbale conda environment if you are working somewhere else.

 ## Additional materials: